jesHrz/myrtt-SDK/README.md

 We use Makefile to build applications.
 Specificed dependency rules is defined in `SDK/Makefile.common`.
 You can include this file in your own `Makefile` and assign the source file that should be compiled and the target file that should be built.
 The target file should use `.mo` as extension.

 You can get more information through example Makefiles.

+### How to run

+The application is RT-Thread's dlmodule.
+It should be stored in file system and run in MSH.

+For example, if there was one application called `app.mo` and it was stored in path `/hello/world`, you should type `/hello/world/app.mo` in MSH then press Enter key to run it.